HugoMatilla/Android-Design-System-and-Theming-Colors/README.md

 Now that we have our colors  we have to set them in our theme attributes.

-> You can learn about theme attributes in my previous post in the section [Theme attrs in less than 100 words.]
+> You can learn about theme attributes in my previous post in the section [Theme attibutesrs in less than 100 words.](https://github.com/HugoMatilla/Android-Design-System-and-Theming-Typography/blob/master/readme.md#theme-attributes-vs-view-attributes-in-less-than-100-words)

 # 2. Color theme attributes